reqnroll/Reqnroll/docs/Installation/Breaking-Changes-with-SpecFlow-4.0.md

 [When(@"^this expression is treated as a regex$")]
 ```

-For potential migration problems of your existing SpecFlow codebase with regular expressions, please check the [Upgrade from SpecFlow 3.* to 4.*](../Guides/UpgradeSpecFlow3To4.md) guide.
+For potential migration problems of your existing Reqnroll codebase with regular expressions, please check the [Upgrade from SpecFlow 3.* to 4.*](../Guides/UpgradeSpecFlow3To4.md) guide.

 ## Removed calling other steps with string

-As announced ages ago (https://github.com/SpecFlowOSS/SpecFlow/issues/1733) we have removed the capability to call a step from a step like this:
+As announced ages ago (https://github.com/reqnroll/Reqnroll/issues/1733) we have removed the capability to call a step from a step like this:

 ``` csharp
 [Binding]